valencik/mastersAPSC/documents/thesis/thesis.md

 In this section, two distinct goals of this work were achieved using tools commonly employed in text mining.
 Recommending similar papers for a given selection of papers was executed using cosine simularity in a vector space model.
 Determining authors who may have multiple identifiers in the data was accomplished using string edit distances.
+Reducing instances of multiple identification of individuals in the NSR dataset facilitates later work by network analysts and social scientists.

 A common task to both of these goals is comparing text.
 In order to compare two items we need a metric by which we can measure them.